LaVine, Bulls never trail in win over Grizzlies

 Memphis opened the fourth quarter on a 23-10 run to cut the deficit to 88-87 with 4:29 remaining.
 Crowder hit a 3-pointer from the right corner to draw the Grizzlies within a point and prompt a full timeout by the Bulls.
 But Chicago responded with eight straight points to push the lead back to 96-87.
 LaVine hit a 3-pointer and a long jump shot, and Kris Dunn drained a 3-pointer to cap the run.

 The Bulls led 78-64 entering the fourth quarter.
-The Grizzlies cut the deficit to six points when Crowder made a 3-pointer with 6:07 remaining in the frame.
+The Grizzlies had cut the deficit to six points in the third quarter when Crowder made a 3-pointer with 6:07 remaining.
 But Chicago regained a comfortable lead by finishing the quarter on a 17-9 run, including a last-second putback layup by Daniel Gafford.

 Memphis missed its first 16 3-point attempts before Jackson finally hit one with 7:31 to go in the third quarter.
 Chicago led by as many as 22 points in the first half and entered the intermission ahead 50-35.

-LaVine provided a punctuation mark during a dominant first half when he caught a lob pass from Satoransky from the top of the key and threw down a dunk.
+LaVine provided a punctuation mark during a dominant first half when he caught a lob pass from Satoransky from the top of the key and threw down a dunk about four minutes into the game.
 Grayson Allen gave chase a step behind LaVine but could not stop the alley-oop play.
 The Grizzlies fell behind 27-20 at the end of the first quarter.
 Bulls guard Ryan Arcidiacono drained a 3-pointer as the buzzer sounded at the end of the session.

 The Bulls scored the first seven points of the game and led 13-2 before Memphis regrouped.